 Home visits

-If, however, an in-person visit is needed and agreeable to the NMC counselor, here are the guidelines NMC counselors must follow.
+If an in-person visit is needed and agreeable to the NMC counselor, here are the guidelines NMC counselors must follow.
 If possible, an outdoor visit may be preferable to an indoor one.

 Counselors will follow all guidelines set forth by the Dept. of Public Health in the county where the Home Visit is located.